ros-navigation/docs.nav2.org/docs/configuration_and_development/first_time_robot_setup_guide/sensors/setup_sensors.md

 To give you a better grasp of how to set up sensors on a simulated robot, we will build up on our previous tutorials and attach sensors to our simulated robot `sam_bot`.
 Similar to the previous tutorial where we used Gazebo plugins to add odometry sensors to `sam_bot`, we will be using the Gazebo plugins to simulate a lidar sensor and a depth camera on `sam_bot`.
 If you are working with a real robot, most of these steps are still required for setting up your URDF frames and it will not hurt to also add in the gazebo plugins for later use.

 To be able to follow the rest of this section, make sure that you have properly installed Gazebo.
-You can follow the instructions at the [Setup and Prerequisites][gazebo-setup-and-prerequisites] of the previous tutorial to setup Gazebo.
+You can follow the instructions at the [Setup and Prerequisites][setup-and-prerequisites] of the previous tutorial to setup Gazebo.

 ### Adding Gazebo Plugins to a URDF or SDF